 What Is Double Time?

 Double time, otherwise called double overtime, is the rate of pay at which an employee receives twice his or her usual wage as compensation.
-To illustrate the case, an employee with $20/hour would now have to earn $40/hour for overtime work if double-time was on.
+To illustrate the case, an employee with $20/hour would now have to earn $40/hour for overtime work if double-time were on.

-An employment contract contains the agreement details between the employer and the employee, such as the conditions and terms of the employment relationship— salary, working hours, and benefits.
 A company may decide to pay employees with double time (and also overtime pay) and specify this in their employment contracts.
 Whereas union agreements, just like employment contracts, which state fair working conditions, salary, benefits, and other perks, may also have specific double-time (and/or overtime) requirements in them.

 How Do Companies Offer Double Time?